ufz/ogs/web/content/docs/tutorials/Inclined_bhe_meshing/Inclined_bhe_meshing.md

 gmsh.model.geo.synchronize()
 ```

-The 'gmsh.model.geo.extrude' command extrudes BHE surface 1, 2 and 3 along the z axis and automatically creates a new volume (as well as all the needed points, curves and surfaces).
+The `gmsh.model.geo.extrude` command extrudes BHE surface 1, 2 and 3 along the z axis and automatically creates a new volume (as well as all the needed points, curves and surfaces).
 The function takes a vector of (dim, tag) pairs as input as well as the translation vector, and returns a vector of (dim, tag) pairs as output.
 For the BHE 1 and 2 in translational vector, x-cordinate is set to 2 and -2 respectively in order to create inclined BHE along x-direction.
 As a result, the end point of BHEs will be deflected by 2 units along (+) and (-) x-direction.

-The 2D mesh extrusion is done with the same 'extrude()' function, but by specifying element 'Layers' (Here, one layer each with 10 subdivisions).
+The 2D mesh extrusion is done with the same `extrude()` function, but by specifying element 'Layers' (Here, one layer each with 10 subdivisions).
 The number of elements for each layer and the (end) height of each layer are specified in two vectors.
 The last (optional) argument for the extrude() function specifies whether the extruded mesh should be recombined or not.
-In this case, it is 'True' since we want to recombine and produce prism mesh elements.
+In this case, it is `True` since we want to recombine and produce prism mesh elements.

-Later, BHE points 5, 12 and 19 have been extruded in the same way to create line elements (Lr, Ll and Lm) which represent BHEs.
+Later, BHE points 5, 12 and 19 have been extruded in the same way to create line elements (`Lr`, `Ll` and `Lm`) which represent BHEs.

 ```python
 P = gmsh.model.geo.extrude([(2, 2)], 2, 0, -10, [10], [1], True)  # BHE surface 1